 The BKR is the Dutch Credit Registration Office.
 The registration ensures that lenders see whether you already have or have loans.
 Besides, any financial problems are also registered by BKR in the Netherlands.

 Banks and lenders want to know if you have borrowed money elsewhere.
 In this case, they wish to check if you had or have payment problems.
 A BKR will assess your situation only if you allow the lender to access the information.
 When signing a mortgage offer in the Netherlands, for example, the lender will specifically ask for permission.

 BKR aim is to:

-- Buying in monthly installments (this also applies to mobile phones).
+3. Buying in monthly instalments (this also applies to mobile phones).

 Every credit impacts your Loan-to-Income.
-If you’re leasing a car; the loan can influence the amount of money you are planning to borrow for your new house.
+If you’re leasing a car, the loan can influence the amount of money you are planning to borrow for your new house.
 Are you planning to lease a car or take a different type of credit?
 Contact us to get personalized advice.
-We can help you to weigh your options, feel free to schedule a free call to get customized advice.
+We can help you weigh your options.
+Feel free to schedule a free call to get customized advice.

 The general data protection regulation (GDPR) is applicable from 25 May 2018.
 The BKR decided that consumers can request their personal data once a year for free to see what’s registered.

 You request your personal data through the website of BKR (Dutch).
 It takes 28 days before you receive your personal data at home.
 If you want to receive a digital version or receive your data faster, you opt for a paid version.
 You request your data free of charge once a year.
 Contact us for help with their way of working.
 Contact us to receive a pre-approval on your financial possibilities to buy a home.